Allama Iqbal Medical College: History

-Current principal: Arif Tajammal

 Campus

 Allama Iqbal Medical College has only one campus which is spread over 100 acres situated on the Canal Road.
 The campus consists of the basic science departments, administrative block, library, fountain pavilion, lecture theatre complex, and cafeteria.
 It provides a residential facility for 1000 medical students, 200 internees, 500 nurses and a colony comprising 200 houses for the employees.

 For the purpose of extra- and co-curricular activities, a sports complex including separate gymnasiums for boys and girls, a swimming pool, tennis courts, hockey and cricket grounds, and an auditorium with a seating capacity of 1500 have also been built.

 Facilities

 Library

 The library complex possesses a hall and provides various learning resources for the faculty and the teachers.
 There are two main sections of the library: the main hall and the internet facility next to the office of the chief librarian.
 The main hall houses a collection of 28,000 books and various journals.
 Most of the books and journals are related to medicine and allied fields and are written by authors of international repute.
 The library subscribes to 14 international medical journals and 20 national medical journals.
 Apart from the medical books, the library has a collection of encyclopedias, dictionaries, Islamic encyclopedias, English and Urdu novels and poetry.
 The Internet facility is the newest addition to the library complex.